jshou403/hello-liri/README.md

 #### Liri is a CLI application that uses node packages to access movie and music data to output information relevant to the user's search query.

-## About Liri.js

-In this app, the user has the option to run a few commands that also require a search query of their choice.
-Once the command and search query is entered, a request is sent to an API which requires certain node packages.
-Once a response is received from the API, the app takes pre-determined pieces of information to the command line pertaining to the search query.

 * `movie-this <movie name here>` returns information about the movie
 * `concert-this <artist/band name here>` returns upcoming concerts for the artist/band
 * `spotify-this-song <song name here>` returns list of songs matching that title
 * `do-what-it-says` takes in the command and search query from the random.txt file

+## How It Works

+The user has the option to run a few commands that also require a search query of their choice.
+Once the command and search query is entered, a request is sent to an API which requires certain node packages.
+Once a response is received from the API, the app takes pre-determined pieces of information to the command line pertaining to the search query.

 ## Code Organizaion